Defined Benefit Pension Plans are THE BEST!

 It did to me too... but that is how Defined Benefit Pension Plans are calculated.

-There are lots of variables... your employer multiplier might be 1.5% or 2.2%, or your earnings average could be your last year earnings or a 3 year average.
-All plans differ a bit, of course...
+There are lots of variables... your employer multiplier might be 1.5% or 2.2%, or your final earnings average could be your last year earnings or a 3-5 year average.
+The All plans differ a bit, of course...

 Either way, think